-Joachim Meyer and Giovanni dall’Agocchie were both fencing masters in the latter half of the sixteenth century.
+Joachim Meyer and Giovanni dall’Agocchie were both fencing masters during the sixteenth century.
 Meyer published his combat treatise in 1570, and dall’Agocchie published his own just a couple years later in 1572.
 Both masters taught the use of the sidesword—although Meyer called it a rapier, and dall’Agocchie simply called it a sword.

 This article will compare the fencing styles of these two masters to discover their similarities and differences.